Tea (meal): High tea

+Australia, New Zealand, and South Africa

-In South Africa and New Zealand, and historically in Australia, a small informal social gathering usually at someone's home for tea and a light meal (e.g. biscuits, scones, or slices of cake or sandwiches) in the mid-afternoon is referred to as "afternoon tea".
+In South Africa, New Zealand, and Australia, a small informal social gathering usually at someone's home for tea and a light meal (e.g. biscuits, scones, or slices of cake or sandwiches) in the mid-afternoon is referred to as "afternoon tea".
 More generally, any light meal or snack taken at mid-afternoon, with or without tea or another hot drink, may also be referred to as "afternoon tea".
 When taken at mid-morning instead of mid-afternoon, the term "morning tea" is used in place of "afternoon tea" in Australia and New Zealand.
 These usages have declined in popularity in recent years, in tandem with the rise in coffee culture, particularly in Australia.
 The term high tea is now used in the southern hemisphere to describe formal afternoon teas.
 Formal afternoon teas are often held outside the private home in commercial tea rooms, function venues, hotels, or similar.

-In Australia and New Zealand, a break from work or school taken at mid-morning is frequently known as "morning tea".
-A smoko, originally meaning a cigarette break, is also used as slang for a tea break, especially for people working in manual work.
+In Australia and New Zealand, a break from work or school taken at mid-morning is frequently known as "morning tea", and a break at mid-afternoon as "afternoon tea," both with or without the tea being drunk.
+A smoko, originally meaning a cigarette break, is also used as slang for a break, especially for people working in manual work.

+In Australia and New Zealand, tea also refers to "dinner".